cdapio/cdap/cdap-docs/admin-manual/source/installation/quick-start.rst

 - The ``ulimit`` for the cluster should already be configured correctly for HBase; if not, details are covered in :ref:`the installation guide <install-ulimit>`.

+- The CDAP user should be able to write temp files; if not, see the instructions in :ref:`the installation guide <install-tmp-files>`.

 Configuring Package Managers
 ----------------------------